captn3m0/jekyll-sqlite/docs/index.md

 nav_order: 0
 ---

-A Jekyll generator plugin to lets you use SQLite database instead of data files as a data source.
+A Jekyll generator plugin to lets you use SQLite databases instead of [Data Files][df] as a data source.
 It lets you easily create APIs and websites from a SQLite database, by linking together a database file, your template, and the relevant queries.

+Jekyll's Data Files are great, but they are limited to YAML/JSON/TSV/CSV file formats - this plugin gives you another option: SQLite databases.

 It supports site-level queries, per-page queries, and prepared queries that can use existing data (possibly generated via more queries) as parameters.